Style: Sour Belgian-Style Blonde Ale

 Style: Belgian-Style Brett Saison

 Paisley is the culmination of all our knowledge and experience with using Brettanomyces.
 Paisley is a unique type of Saison fermented with one Sacchromyces and two Brettanomyces yeast strains that showcase the tropical fruit esters produced by Brettanomyces.
-A cornucopia of distinctive hop varieties were added to compliment the Brett including El Dorado, New Zealand Rakau, Australian Galaxy, and Amarillo hops.
+A cornucopia of distinctive hop varieties were added to compliment the Brett including El Dorado, New Zealand Rakau, and Australian Galaxy hops.

 Notes of bright tropical fruits, mango and pineapple, with a touch of Brett funky goodness.